-- Qualification Process: Establishes whether a credit union is qualified to use the streamlined certification application.
-The NCUA will determine whether your credit union can use the streamlined certification.
+- Qualification Process: The NCUA determines whether a credit union is qualified to use the streamlined certification application.

-- Streamlined Certification Application Process: Establishes whether a credit union meets specific criteria to become a CDFI.
-The CDFI Fund will determine whether your credit union will receive the CDFI certification.
+- Streamlined Certification Application Process: The CDFI Fund determines whether a credit union will receive the CDFI certification.

 Table 2: Phase 1 – Qualification Process

 |Announcement of the CDFI Certification Intake Round||N/A||The NCUA formally announces the program intake periods and publishes the CDFI Certification Program Guide.|